Talent Enrichment and Acceleration at Marion

 Whole Group Enrichment

 All students in grades K-1 receive differentiated instruction for a minimum of 30 minutes per week for lessons and mini-units, designed and taught by a certified GT teacher and by regular classroom teachers in conjunction with the GT certified teacher.
-All students grades 2-3 receive differntiated instruction for a minimum of 30 minutes per week in the MES science lab taught by Mrs. Polly Glass, and an additional 30 minute gifted enrichment lesson once a month provided by Christy Daniels.
+All students grades 2-3 receive differentiated instruction for a minimum of 30 minutes per week in the MES science lab taught by Mrs. Polly Glass.
 The GT TEAM teacher provides technical assistance, staff development opportunities, and assists in teaching and documenting activities which promote critical and creative thinking.
 The TEAM teacher also collects data for future identification purposes.
 A carefully documented scope and sequence is on file in the coordinators' office.